Hand washing is the single most effective way to reduce the spread of infections and contamination.

 Although common knowledge, it has taken a global pandemic to reinforce a practice as simple as washing one’s hands with soap under running water, to curb the spread of a deadly disease.

-It is for this reason that every year on October 15, Global Handwashing Day is celebrated to advocate for handwashing with soap as an easy, effective, and affordable way to prevent diseases and save lives.
+It is for this reason that every year on October 15, Global Handwashing Day is celebrated as a day dedicated to advocating for handwashing with soap as an easy, effective, and affordable way to prevent diseases and save lives.

-The theme for this year’s celebration is Unite for Universal Hand Hygiene.
+This year the theme for the day is Unite for Universal Hand Hygiene.
 A global call to action, regardless of role, age, gender, religion, race, or political affiliation to address the matter of hand hygiene with the urgency it requires.

 We may remember that when COVID-19 emerged some two years ago, one of the most critical activities used for preventing infection was hand washing.
 A practice with benefits that have been known to curb the spread of infectious diseases since its discovery by Ignaz Semmelweis in 1847.